 Take Your Work Seriously, But Not Yourself

 Second, although the issues we deal with are serious, we shouldn’t always be.
 Volunteers should enjoy their work.
 It’s important to infuse the element of “play” into their experience.
-For example, at the Texas Volunteer Management Conference, we have dropped boring networking time in favor of a more engaging game of “Get-to-Know-You BINGO.”
-I encourage you to find ways for your board and volunteer groups to have some fun together.
-My favorite icebreaker is STAND UP where you say statements (e.g., I play a musical instrument) and board members or volunteers stand up if it is true.
+For example, at a recent Texas Volunteer Management Conference, we have dropped boring networking time in favor of a more engaging game of “Get-to-Know-You BINGO.”
+I encourage you to find ways for your board and volunteer groups to have some fun together (download our special BINGO game for boards).
+My favorite icebreaker is STAND UP, where you say statements (e.g., I play a musical instrument) and board members or volunteers stand up if the statement is true.
 Meaning is created through relationships, and playing together creates bonds that cannot be broken.

 Count Your (Volunteer) Blessings

-Third, in our volunteers we have a pro bono workforce that contributes an incredible amount of value to our organizations.
+Third, our volunteers constitute a pro bono workforce that contributes an incredible amount of value to our organizations.
 And, fortunately, because we live in a society that loves data, that value is quantifiable.
-Independent Sector has put a value on volunteer time – $24.14 per hour.
+Independent Sector has put a value on volunteer time – $29.95 per hour.
 I encourage you to track volunteer time and use this dollar value to quantify what volunteers bring to your organization.

 Help Your Volunteers Help You